SkillfulRheyme4/ai4g-portfolio-sambam/Term 1/Week 2/hackathon/data/readME.md

-The data where our tool uses its information this is data originally exported from https://data.malariaatlas.org
+The data where our tool uses its information.

+this is data originally exported from https://data.malariaatlas.org